pytrackdat/pytrackdat/tutorial.md

 Writing Notes:
 * Easier if the metadata is clearly defined
+	* including relations between sheets/tables
 * Avoiding data transformations is good to avoid hidden data corruption
+	* it's difficult to think of all edge cases (examples? / logic errors)
 * Consistent formats are ideal for reliable importing
 * Know your data!
 Timezones, possible values, future uses
 * Unknowns
+	* different types of unknowns (this has already been mentioned?)

 Creating a database becomes much easier when the data that will be stored in the database has a clearly-defined format, with well-understood value ranges for all